 That may soon change.
-Ottawa Riverkeeper has received intervenor funding to take part in the federal environmental assessment related to CNL’s proposal to create a permanent “Near Surface Disposal Facility” for nuclear waste on crown land, near the small town of Chalk River.
+Ottawa Riverkeeper is taking part in the federal environmental assessment related to CNL’s proposal to create a permanent “Near Surface Disposal Facility” for nuclear waste on crown land, near the small town of Chalk River.

 As part of our involvement in this process, Ottawa Riverkeeper has hired two independent experts to review and provide comments on the project’s draft Environmental Impact Statement (EIS), which was released Friday, March 17, 2017.

 The proposed plan has left our Riverkeeper, Meredith Brown, with a few important questions.